Haddo House Angling Club

 2017 catch report 43 Salmon 73 Sea Trout 109 Finnock

-We have 6 season permits for 2018 available for purchase.
+Only 3 season permits left for 2018 available for purchase, don't miss out, apply now.
 Anglers wishing to purchase one of the season permits (click on forms) must apply using our online membership form.
 All applications will receive our immediate attention.

 Season permit £120.00

 Senior Citizen anglers who are 65 and over £85.00